Spectrum - Created in Unity

 Description: Spectrum is a 2D platforming adventure game, where the player manipulates colors to reveal hidden platforms within the world.
-The player takes on the role of a heroine, Ivory, who is trying to save humanity from a disease that has taken away the people’s ability to see colors.
+The player takes on the role of a heroine, Ivory, who is trying to save humanity from a disease that has taken away people’s ability to see colors.
 Ivory gains control of a device to see and change between three colors (Red, Green, and Blue) in order to reveal hidden platforms and monsters.

-Goal: To teach create easy to hard difficulty puzzle layouts using the color switching mechanic.
+Goal: To teach create easy to hard difficulty puzzle layouts using the color-switching mechanic.

 Planning and white boxing initial layout for three levels.